scrapy/scrapy/docs/topics/settings.rst

 :meth:`CrawlerRunner.__init__ <scrapy.crawler.CrawlerRunner.__init__>` raises
-:exc:`Exception` if the installed reactor does not match the :setting:`TWISTED_REACTOR` setting.
-Top-level :mod:`~twisted.internet.reactor` imports in project files & imported 3rd party libraries may also raise :exc:`Exception` as Twisted will install the default reactor before scrapy installs reactor specified in :setting:`TWISTED_REACTOR` leading to a mismatch in installed reactor.
+:exc:`Exception` if the installed reactor does not match the :setting:`TWISTED_REACTOR` setting; therfore, having top-level :mod:`~twisted.internet.reactor` imports in project files & imported 3rd party libraries will make Scrapy raise :exc:`Exception` when it checks which reactor is installed.

 In order to use the reactor installed by scrapy::